thebatman1/Daily-Coding-Challenge/Questions.md

 - [x] Print a matrix in clockwise spiral order
 - [x] Find the longest consecutive run of 1 in the binary form of a number
 - [x] Find nearest larger number given an array
+- [x] Find the minimum element in a sorted rotated array